Azure/azure-functions-ux/server/src/actions/quickstart/mavenDeploymentCenter.md

 npm install -g azure-functions-core-tools
 ```

+The Core Tools make use of [.NET Core 2.1](https://go.microsoft.com/fwlink/?linkid=2016373), so you should install that, too.

 Lastly, [install the Azure CLI 2.0](https://go.microsoft.com/fwlink/?linkid=2016701).
 Once this is installed, make sure you are logged in by running the login command and following the onscreen instructions:

 ```